jean-philippe-martin/reloadpyxel/README.md

 ![Resource editing](doc/res_reload.gif)

 Without Reload-Pyxel, you would have to quit your game, restart it, and navigate back to the level you updated to see the effect of your changes.
+This can be automated to a point with `pyxel watch`, but it still puts you back at the beginning.

 ## How to use